KennyMwendwaX/go-frameworks-crud/README.md

 - `cmd/`: Contains the main application entry point (`main.go`).
 This is where the main application logic resides.
 - `internals/`: Contains internal packages and modules that are specific to this application.
 These packages are not intended to be imported by external packages.
-  - `config/`: Handles application configuration, such as database configuration (`db.go`).
+  - `config/`: Handles application configuration, such as database configuration for the apis.
-  - `db/`: Contains database related packages.
+  - `database/`: Contains database related packages.
-    - `connection.go`: Handles database connection to a postgres database using [pgx](https://github.com/jackc/pgx).
+    - `connection.go`: Creates a pooled database connection to a postgres database using [pgx](https://github.com/jackc/pgx).
-    - `migrations/`: Contains sql files for migrations to the database using golang-migrate.
-    - `db.go`, `models.go` & `query.sql.go`: Contains [sqlc](https://docs.sqlc.dev/en/latest/index.html) generated type safe GO code generated from `schema.sql` and `query.sql` files.
+    - `db.go`, `models.go` & `users.sql.go`: Contains [sqlc](https://docs.sqlc.dev/en/latest/index.html) generated type safe GO code generated from `schema.sql` and `query.sql` files.
   - `migrate/`: Contains script `main.go` for database migration using golang-migrate.
   - `routers/`: Contains router implementations (`chi_router.go`, `echo_router.go`, etc.).
   - `handlers/`: Contains handler functions for each CRUD operation (`chi_handler.go`, `echo_handler.go`, etc.).
-  - `sql/`: Contains `schema.sql` and `query.sql` files for generating type safe GO code from the compiled sql using sqlc.
+  - `sql/`: Contains `schema` and `queries` folders with sql files for generating type safe GO code from the compiled sql using sqlc.
 - `sqlc.yaml`: This is the configuration file used for working with [sqlc](https://docs.sqlc.dev/en/latest/index.html).

 ## Getting Started